aiokaizen/portfolio_template/README.md

-This project containes the template of my personal blog site.
+This project containes the template of Mouad Kommir's personal blog site.